Guidance and Counseling

 If students are to take medication at school, an authorization form must be on file in the clinic naming the drug and the physician who prescribed the medicine, phone number of the physician, amount and times medication is to be given and the health condition requiring the medication.
 Students will not be permitted to take medication without a completed authorization form (including inhalers).
 The medicine is to be brought to school in the original container and kept in the clinic.

-Students are not allowed to keep medication in lockers, desks, purses, etc., or on their person; however, a metered dose inhaler as prescribed by a physician for asthma is permitted.
-Upon arriving at school, students should bring the authorization form and the medication immediately to the clinic.
+Students are not allowed to keep medication in lockers, desks, purses, etc., or on their person; however, a metered dose inhaler as prescribed by a physician for asthma is permitted upon following the proper protocols aforementioned.
+Upon arriving at school, parents should bring the authorization form and the medication immediately to the clinic.
 Schedule medication for times other than school hours if possible.
 Over the counter drugs, such as aspirin, asper gum, cough drops, cough syrup, decongestants, etc., should not be brought to school.